Ring-enhancing lesion: Radiological appearance

 Cerebral ring-enhancing lesions are described radiographically as a region of central hypodensity (CT) or hypointensity (MRI) within brain tissue that is surrounded by a rim of enhancement that appears after contrast injection.
-As long as this criteria is met, it does not matter if the peripheral enhancement is smooth or irregular, it is still considered a ring-enhancing lesion.
+As long as this criterion is met, it does not matter if the peripheral enhancement is smooth or irregular, it is still considered a ring-enhancing lesion.

 Differential diagnosis and distinguishing features

-Infectious Causes
+Infectious causes

 Infectious causes may include pyogenic abscess, hydatid cyst, fungal abscess, toxoplasmosis, neurocysticercosis, and tuberculosis.
 Pyogenic abscesses as well as hydatid cysts are typically observed as single lesions, while fungal abscesses, tuberculomas, neurocysticercosis, and cerebral toxoplasmosis are observed as multiple lesions.

 A key distinguishing feature to help differentiate these lesions is their specific localization within the brain.
 Toxoplasmosis, pyogenic abscesses, and neurocysticercosis are most often found at the grey-white matter junctions.
 More specifically, pyogenic abscesses are usually located in the anterior and middle cerebral artery territories, whereas toxoplasmosis tends to localize to the frontoparietal and thalamic regions.
 Additionally, lesions of neurocysticercosis may be found in the subarachnoid space and ventricles.
 Fungal abscesses and toxoplasmosis tend to involve the basal ganglia.

 Imaging findings of these lesions have characteristic appearances, especially on MRI.
 Understanding the specific pattern of appearance on MRI can help further differentiate these lesions.
 Pyogenic abscesses have a hyperintense center on T2 weighted MRI, with a smooth or lobulated edge and an enhancing wall that is thin and most prominent medially.
 Tuberculomas have a hypointense/isotense center on T2 weighted MRI, with a similar smooth or lobulated enhancing edge.
 Tuberculomas may also be identified by the presence of leptomeningeal enhancement in the basal cisterns.
 Cerebral toxoplasmosis is characterized by the "concentric sign," with the presence of concentric hypointense and hyperintense zones on T2 weighted MRI.
 Fungal abscesses differ from pyogenic abscesses in that the central zone appears as hypointense on T2 weighted MRI as opposed to hyperintense.
 Hydatid cysts are described as large, thin-walled lesions, having a hyperintense central zone and are mostly uniloculated, however, they may be multiloculated.
 Neurocysticercosis lesions are thin-walled calcific nodules, appearing hypointense on T2 weighted MRI.

-Demyelinating Diseases
+Demyelinating diseases

 It is important to take note of the fact that certain demyelinating conditions can be confused for tumors radiographically.
 For example, a tumefactive demyelinating lesion may mimic a high-grade glial tumor.
 It is important to distinguish between these two because of the serious surgical considerations and complications that may occur.

 The appearance of a tumefactive demyelinating lesion is most commonly a single, large ring-enhancing lesion located at the frontal and parietal lobes, with accompanying edema and mass effect.
 A key finding, which is 98-100% specific for a tumefactive demyelinating lesion is the observation of open ring-enhancement, with a non-enhancing cortical side and an enhancing white-matter side.
 Additionally, the outer ring of a tumefactive demyelinating lesion is described as being hypointense on T2 weighted MRI.